immunefi-team/Bounty_Boosts/Puffer Finance/28698 - [SC - Insight] User can frontrun claim transaction to make cla....md

 # User can frontrun claim transaction to make claim failed if the protocol wants to claim multiple request Id in batch.

-Submitted on Sat Feb 24 2024 00:46:29 GMT-0400 (Atlantic Standard Time) by @ladboy233 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 24th 2024 at 06:46:29 UTC by @ladboy233 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28698